shivanjalikarande/BitByBit-Backend/README.md

-# Backend - Gamified Learning Platform
+# BitByBit Backend - Gamified Learning Platform

 This is the backend for the gamified learning platform built using **Node.js (Express.js)** and **Firebase Firestore** as the database.